 Sally graduated from the Mount Holyoke College with a degree in History, with a focus on Chinese intellectual history, and received her law degree from the University of Pittsburgh School of Law.

 Sally enjoys gardening, mountain climbing, backpacking, and kayaking on Long Island Sound.

 Amanda is the firm’s Senior Paralegal.
 She is from East Haven, CT where she grew up and still currently resides.
 She received her Paralegal certificate from Branford Hall Career Institute in 2014 and joined Fournier Legal Services shortly thereafter.

 She assists the firm by doing a variety of tasks including maintaining and organizing files, conducting legal research, drafting documents, and general office management.
 Importantly, Amanda carries the torch for the firm’s customer service and customer experience initiatives, and anyone who has interacted with her knows that she often goes out of her way to make sure our clients “have a better day”.
 She loves working at Fournier Legal Services and being able to interact with clients and helping in any way possible.

-While not at work, she enjoys spending time with her family and pets, baking, traveling & watching the TV show Friends.
+While not at work, she enjoys spending time with her family, friends and pets, baking, traveling & watching the TV show Friends.